Catching holdover trout in a stock pond or lake can be challenging. They have had time to acclimatize to the local conditions.

 - Holdover trout often cruise weedlines

-- around structure such as between the branches of sunken trees.
+- around structures such as between the branches of sunken trees.

 - In shallow flats, especially if the water is cold